Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 ## Deactivate a channel

 Deactivate a channel when it should not be used for a certain time.
 The channel is no longer available for offers when it is inactive.
-Further, it is recommended to deactivate a channel instead of deleting it to prevent any problems because of existing connections.
+Further, it is recommended to deactivate a channel instead of deleting it to prevent any problems because of existing connections, see [Deactivate a channel](#deactivate-a-channel).

 #### Prerequisites